War Raiders (2018)

 It stars Kristy McNichol (Family), Paul Winfield (Star Trek II: The Wrath of Khan), and Burl Ives (Rudolph the Red-Nosed Reindeer).
 Dick Miller (Matinee) has a small role.
 Ennio Morricone composed the score.

 The film is copyrighted.
 It was never released on VHS — thus is how controversial it was.
-Criterion Collection finally released it on DVD in 2008 with some cool extras included an interview with a dog trainer.
+Criterion Collection finally released it on DVD in 2008 with some cool extras including an interview with a dog trainer.
 It hasn’t been released on Blu-ray in the US.